twilight-rs/http-proxy/README.md

 ## Prometheus metrics

-The HTTP proxy can expose prometheus metrics when compiled with the `expose-metrics` feature.
+The HTTP proxy can expose prometheus metrics when compiled with the `metrics` feature.
 These metrics are then available on the `/metrics` endpoint.
 You can set the metrics key used for the histogram data by setting the `METRIC_KEY` environment variable.

 The exported histogram includes timing percentiles, response status codes, request path and request method.
 Calls to the metrics endpoint itself are not